-In some cases the city may pick up the bill.
-Most cities will only entertain your claim when presented with a lateral sewer report and a video which you will receive from the inspector on the day of inspection.
+In some cases, the city may pay for part of the repair.
+However, most cities require a formal inspection report and video before accepting claims.
+You’ll receive both from the inspector on the day of your sewer lateral inspection.

 A sewer inspection is specifically tailored to complement the home inspection process.